contentful/slash-developers/docs/net/tutorials/management-api.md

 The asset then needs to be processed as in the previous example.

 This way of creating asssets through an upload is quite arduous.
-The .NET SDK therefor provides a way to create, upload and process a file in one call by using the `UploadFileAndCreateAsset` method.
+The .NET SDK therefore provides a way to create, upload and process a file in one call by using the `UploadFileAndCreateAsset` method.

 ~~~csharp
 var bytes = File.ReadAllBytes("c:\example\yourfile.txt");